 Christine has experience as an occupational therapist in community-based, geriatric, and physical dysfunction settings.
 She is a graduate of Saint Louis University’s Occupational Science and Occupational Therapy master’s program.

-Prior to her role within reentry, Claire completed an American Occupational Therapy Association Mental Health fellowship in the Psychosocial Rehabilitation and Recovery-Oriented Services Program at the Durham Veterans Administration (VA) in North Carolina.
-Within this setting, Claire was responsible for implementing recovery-oriented interventions within clinical and community settings to support veterans with serious mental illness and substance use disorders.
-Claire is also a graduate of the SLU Occupational Science and Occupational Therapy master’s program.
+Prior to her role within reentry, Serena completed an American Occupational Therapy Association Mental Health fellowship in the Psychosocial Rehabilitation and Recovery-Oriented Services Program at the Durham Veterans Administration (VA) in North Carolina.
+Within this setting, Serena was responsible for implementing recovery-oriented interventions within clinical and community settings to support veterans with serious mental illness and substance use disorders.
+Serena is also a graduate of the SLU Occupational Science and Occupational Therapy master’s program.

 Saint Louis University's Transformative Justice Initiative is supported by the following:

 - Criminal Justice Reform Initiative, Hammond Institute, Lindenwood University

 - Leo Brown Jesuit Community

 - Unnamed Donor